Nearly US$2t traded on Covid-19 vaccine news | Malay Mail

-LONDON, Nov 10 — News of a breakthrough in the race to find a Covid-19 vaccine sparked one of the heaviest trading days since the height of the pandemic crisis, according to early data analysed by Reuters, with nearly US$2 trillion (RM8.2 trillion) changing hands yesterday.
+LONDON, Nov 11 — News of a breakthrough in the race to find a Covid-19 vaccine sparked one of the heaviest trading days since the height of the pandemic crisis, according to early data analysed by Reuters, with nearly US$2 trillion (RM8.24 trillion) changing hands on Monday.

 Traders stampeded to the riskier plays in equities, foreign exchange and bond markets after Pfizer Inc released positive data on its vaccine trial, while rotating out of safe havens such as technology stocks, Japanese yen and top-rated bonds.